-Note: I spent the last week of August in London.
-London #1 gives a sense of the cityscape.
-London #2 praises its architecture.
+Note: I spent the last week of August in Factual London (which I am distinguishing from Fictional London).
+Visting London gives a sense of the cityscape.
+London Architecture praises its architecture.
 Here I offer further observations on my experience in the last international stop on my five-month around-the-world tour.
+Next I look at Fictional London.

 Brexit.
 You can’t spend an hour in London without encountering talk of Brexit.